DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 Finally, *AddOpenIdConnect* is used to configure the handler that performs the OpenID Connect protocol.
 The *Authority* indicates where the trusted token service is located.
 The *ClientId* and the *ClientSecret* identify this client.
-*SaveTokens* is used to persist the tokens in the cookie (as they will be needed later).
+The *Scope* is the collection of scopes that the client will request.
+By default it includes the openid and profile scopes, but clear the collection and add them back for explicit clarity. *SaveTokens* is used to persist the tokens in the cookie (as they will be needed later).

 {{% notice note %}}